 This shrine has the longest set of stairs of any in Amino.
 It’s said that the god which lives here is connected to rivers, and there is a small river at the bottom of the stairs.
 The main shrine is surrounded by trees, so you quickly forget how close it is to the main road.
-There is another Kibune shrine in Kyoto, its pronounced Kifune their.
+There is another Kibune shrine in Kyoto, however, its pronounced Kifune there.
 It’s fairly common to have several related shrines located across the country.

 One of the Seven Princesses – Shizuka Shrine